-'''

-1 MR. KUBERT: Well, let me switch.
+MR. KUBERT: Well, let me switch.

-'''

-- 2 This is an interesting discussion because it's - 3 also involved in the discussion of cellulosic - 4 ethanol that is going on, as a replacement for - 5 grain-based ethanol. - 6 The stover itself is actually kind - of a bonus for farmers.
-Because they're -- right - 8 now that has sort of nominal fertilizer value to - 9 them.
-But it largely has no value. - 10 By harvesting the stover, - 11 estimates are that farmers can get an additional - 12 \$10 per acre of revenue from corn fields.
-And - that's actually a fairly significant -- that's - 14 about a 10 percent bump up in their annual income - 15 per acre. - I mean, switchgrass -- again, it's - 17 a function of what the market price of switch - 18 grass would be for -- either for cellulosic - 19 ethanol or for use in a coal-firing application. - 20 Some of the models that I've done have suggested - 21 that switchgrass would have to be -- at a price of - 22 the farmer of \$50 per dry ton, they could make - 23 money with that. - MS. BASSI: Would farmers have to
+16 I mean, switchgrass again, it's 17 a function of what the market price of switch 18 grass would be for either for cellulosic 19 ethanol or for use in a coal-firing application.
+20 Some of the models that I've done have suggested 21 that switchgrass would have to be at a price of 22 the farmer of \$50 per dry ton, they could make 23 money with that.
+24 MS. BASSI: Would farmers have to

-'''

-1 change their farming practices in order to harvest

-'''

-- 2 the stover? - 3 MR. KUBERT: Yes.
-There have been - 4 sort of two models -- and this is sort of a -- - 5 your question is getting fairly far from the issue - of renewals in relationship to allowances.
-And - 7 it's stretching, kind of, my agronomic knowledge. - But there are sort of two methods. - 9 The preferred method is what is considered a - one-pass harvest, where a combine, essentially, - 11 would be engineered to do both -- capture both the - 12 grain and the stover in a single pass, cutting - on -- both on the cost and the impact of rolling - over the fields.
-That technology is currently - being developed by an engineering unit at - John Deer. - MS. BASSI: If I may, all of this - impacts the environment.
-And so, even though - 19 we're talking about the availability of these - 20 products for allowances and so forth, there still - is the cost benefit and the impact on the - 22 environment that comes to these. - MS. BUGEL: I'm actually going to - object, that's testimony again.
-Is there a question there?
+1 change their farming practices in order to harvest 2 the stover?
+3 MR. KUBERT: Yes.
+There have been 4 sort of two models and this is sort of a 5 your question is getting fairly far from the issue 6 of renewals in relationship to allowances.
+And 7 it's stretching, kind of, my agronomic knowledge.
+8 But there are sort of two methods.
+8 9 But there are sort of two methods.
+The preferred method is what is considered a 9 The preferred method is what is considered a 9 The preferred method is what is considered a one-pass harvest, where a combine, essentially, 9 10 11 The preferred method is what is considered a one-pass harvest, where a combine, essentially, would be engineered to do both capture both the being developed by an engineering unit at

-'''

-2
+- John Deer.

+- MS. BASSI: If I may, all of this

+- impacts the environment.
+And so, even though

+- 19 we're talking about the availability of these

+- 20 products for allowances and so forth, there still

+- is the cost benefit and the impact on the

+- 22 environment that comes to these.

+- MS. BUGEL: I'm actually going to

+- object, that's testimony again.
+Is there a

+- 1 question there?

-MS. BASSI: No, I don't think this is
+- MS. BASSI: No, I don't think this is

-3

-testimony.
+- 3 testimony.
 I think that the --

-MS. BUGEL: Stating that this impacts
+- 4 MS. BUGEL: Stating that this impacts

-5

-the environment is testimony.
+- 5 the environment is testimony.
 We will just --

-б

-MS. BASSI: It's foundation for a
+- 6 MS. BASSI: It's foundation for a

-7

-question.
+- 7 question.

-8

-THE HEARING OFFICER: We'll take it as
+- 8 THE HEARING OFFICER: We'll take it as

-9

-foundation and not trying to prove the truth of
+- 9 foundation and not trying to prove the truth of

-10

-the matter that (inaudible).
+- 10 the matter that (inaudible).

-11

-MS. BASSI: Would these changes then
+- MS. BASSI: Would these changes then

-12

-that you were talking about, the -- perhaps the
+- 12 that you were talking about, the -- perhaps the

-additional passes to harvest the corn stover,
+- 13 additional passes to harvest the corn stover,

-13

-result in greater use of fuels and so forth for
+- 14 result in greater use of fuels and so forth for

-14

-the farmer?
+- 15 the farmer?

-15

-16

-MR. KUBERT: Again, that's what the
+- MR. KUBERT: Again, that's what the

-preferred method is, it's a single-pass method.

-17

-'''

-Because it is from -- energy costs are extremely

-important to farmers, these costs have obviously

-skyrocketed for them.
-The single path method is

-of the studies that have been done on corn stover

-harvesting, there's considered to be a sustainable

-The other issue is that, in most

-the one that makes the most economic sense.
+- 17 preferred method is, it's a single-pass method. - 18 Because it is from -- energy costs are extremely - important to farmers, these costs have obviously - 20 skyrocketed for them.
+The single path method is - 21 the one that makes the most economic sense. - The other issue is that, in most - of the studies that have been done on corn stover - harvesting, there's considered to be a sustainable